 Table 7.
 Instrument readings of reference turbidity standards before (PRE) and after (POST) the field deployment at the Gulf of Maine Ocean Observing System test site.
 Sensor readings are the average of three independent readings taken at 15-minute intervals.
 The two reference standards were designed to be essentially clear water (nominal 0 NTU) and a light to moderate turbidity level (nominal 5 NTU).
 PRE and POST values that are the same or similar demonstrates little or no instrument drift over time.
 However, it is important to note that instrument drift is only one possible explanation for PRE and POST values that differ.
 Factors such as imperfect post-deployment cleaning or standard solution contamination may also result in measured differences.
-(Note - there was no observable explanation for the erroneous pre-deployment reading of the 5 NTU standard)

 Reference Standard PRE sensor value POST sensor value

-Nominal 0 NTU 0.0 0.0
+Nominal 0 NTU -2.8 -3.5

-Nominal 5 NTU 24.5 4.4
+Nominal 5 NTU 2.2 2.4

-Photographs of the McVan Analite NEP395 turbidity sensor immediately prior to the field deployment and immediately after recovery.
+Photographs of the In-Situ Troll 9500 turbidity sensor immediately prior to the field deployment and immediately after recovery.
 Imagines are intended to document the total extent of biofouling experienced by the sensor during the deployment.
 A weekly, photographic, time-series of biofouling plates was also produced from the site to qualitatively document the rate at which the biofouling occurred (see Appendix 2).